How to Spend 4–5 Days in Oaxaca City: The Ultimate Itinerary

 For your third day in Oaxaca City, I recommend taking a guided mezcal tour.

-This will mean going on a half or full-day excursion to mezcal country to immerse into mezcal culture through visiting several artisanal mezcal farms/distilleries.
+This will mean going on a half or full-day excursion to mezcal country to immerse yourself in the art of making mezcal by visiting several artisanal mezcal farms/distilleries, known colloquially as palenques.

 For options on where to go and what to do, see below!